ARULPRATHAKSHINI/TODO-Katomaran/README.md

 ## Database Schema

-The application uses PostgreSQL with the following main tables:
+The application uses Neon with PostgreSQL with the following main tables:

 - **users**: Store user profiles from Google OAuth
 - **tasks**: Core task entities with status, priority, due dates